-Some claims management companies have been taking out ads on search engines, like Google, in a bid to get people to call them up and claim through them when they’ve had a car accident – without necessarily realising it’s not their insurer – and rack up hefty costs.
+Some claims management companies have been taking out ads on search engines, in a bid to get people to call them up and claim through them when they’ve had a car accident – without necessarily realising it’s not their insurer – and rack up hefty costs.

-Companies can create an ad on Google to promote their business and services.
-It appears at the top or bottom of the Google search results page, clearly identified by the ‘ad’ logo beside the website’s URL.
+Companies can create an ad on search engines to promote their business and services.
+It appears at the top or bottom of the search results page, clearly identified by the ‘ad’ logo beside the website’s URL.
 The ad will come up based on how relevant it is to what someone searched for, how much the company bid to appear there and a few other factors too 1.

 Let’s say you’ve just been in an accident.
 In all the confusion and shock, you may be in a hurry to find your insurer’s contact details.
 If you haven’t got them saved, it’s likely that you’ll head straight online to look for their number.